Mayo-Radiology-Informatics-Lab/SOUP-GAN/README.md

 This inference code supports:

-1) Thick-slices to thin-slices SR interpolation with arbitrarily user-selected sampling ratios.
+1) Thick-slices to thin-slices SR interpolation with arbitrarily user-selected sampling ratios (e.g., from 2x to 6x).
 2) Medical imaging mask inerpolation.

 #